owizdom/Solidity-Interview-Questions/Easy-Solidity.md

 =>  External: can only be called by functions outside the contract

 ### 2. Approximately, how large can a smart contract be?
+=>  A smart contract can be as large as 24,576 bytes or 24K bytes

 ### 3. What is the difference between create and create2?